rmvanhees/pyspex/README.md

 Online documentation is available from [Read the Docs](https://pyspex.readthedocs.io).

 ## Installation
-The module pyspex requires Python3.8+ and Python modules: h5py, netCDF4, numpy and xarray.
+The `pyspex` package requires Python3.8+ and the Python packages: h5py, netCDF4, numpy and xarray.

 Installation instructions are provided on [Read the Docs](https://pyspex.readthedocs.io/en/latest/build.html) or in the INSTALL file.